West Coast Council area

 |West Coast Council area||2016||2011||Change|

-Analysis of the method of travel to work of the resident workers in West Coast Council area shows that 0.3% used public transport, while 68.7% used a private vehicle, compared with 2.9% and 71.9% respectively in Tasmania.
+Analysis of the method of travel to work of the resident workers in the West Coast Council area shows that 0.3% used public transport, while 68.7% used a private vehicle, compared with 3.0% and 72.5% respectively in Tasmania.

-The major differences between the method of travel to work of the resident workers of West Coast Council area and Tasmania were:
+The major differences between the method of travel to work of the resident workers in the West Coast Council area and the Tasmania workforce were:

-- A larger percentage of resident workers travelled to work by Walked only (8.7% compared to 4.8%)
+- A larger percentage of resident workers who walked only (8.7% compared to 4.8%)

-- A smaller percentage of resident workers travelled to work by Car, as driver (61.5% compared to 65.3%)
+- A smaller percentage of resident workers who travelled by bus (0.3% compared to 2.9%)

-- A smaller percentage of resident workers travelled to work by Bus (0.3% compared to 2.9%)
+- A larger percentage of resident workers who did not go to work (13.3% compared to 11.7%)

-The largest changes in the method of travel of work of the resident workers in West Coast Council area between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in the West Coast Council area between 2011 and 2016 were: